 When it comes to expectations for student behavior, the Community Code is the most important document for children and parents to understand.
 It sets out expectations regarding a variety of school community issues.
-Each year. each student is asked to review, discuss with parents, and sign the ACDS Community Code.
-We talk about it often at school, and it becomes part of the fabric of daily life for students.
+It's based on our five core values, which we reference often at school in classes, on Outdoor Education, at recess, and throughout the year.
+The Community Code is part of the fabric of daily life for students.

 The Five Core Values and what they look like in action

 - I listen to and consider the opinion of others without judgment.

 - I understand and follow the guidelines of the school and, when I have a question about them, I ask a teacher or staff member.

 - I do not take or damage others’ belongings.